-=> We agree with the reviewer’s observation that this Figure is central to our paper’s contribution, and we also note that this comment is consistent with the suggestion by Reviewer 2 to revise this figure.
-As noted in our comments to Reviewer 2, we have retitled the figure in the original manuscript as Figure 2A, and we also provide an additional figure, Figure 2B which provides an alternate ordering of the bars of the figure to allow for clearer visualization of the direct / indirect findings. …
+=> We agree with the reviewer’s observation that this Figure is central to our paper’s contribution.
+This comment is consistent with the suggestion by Reviewer 2 to revise this figure.
+As noted in our comments to Reviewer 2, we have retitled the figure in the original manuscript as Figure 2A, and provide an additional figure, Figure 2B, with an alternate ordering of the bars of the original Figure to allow for clearer visualization of the direct / indirect findings.

-The relevant revised text which accompanies these edits to clarify the most important contributions of the figures reads as follows:
+The relevant revised text which accompanies these edits to clarify the most important contributions of the figures reads as follows (p.
+X):

 “XXX”